 Ensuring that the assessment process or examination is designed, developed, administered, and scored in a consistent manner and according to a specified plan.

+Standardized scoring scale—

+A clearly defined system for assigning numerical value, proficiency category, etc., to responses on an assessment in order to achieve a structure that places all evaluations/scores on the same distribution and permits comparison among evaluations/scores.

 Subjectively Scored Items—